- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 - Risk management: With robust cryptographic protections, LastPass reduces your risks of an expensive breach, aligning with COBIT’s risk management guidance on securing critical assets and data in transit.

-Benefits of integrating LastPass with COBIT
+What are the benefits of integrating LastPass with COBIT?

 You get four key benefits when you integrate LastPass with COBIT: